National Symbols and Currency

 Official Coat of Arms of Ladonia

-The coat of arms of Ladonia is used in the administration and government of the country, appearing on coins, and in official documents and websites.
+The coat of arms of Ladonia was designed by Vera Porad, the Minister of Graphic Design, in 1996.
+It is used in the administration and government of the country, appearing on coins, and in official documents and websites.
 They also appear on the products and goods of Royal warrant holders.
 The usage of the coats of arms is regulated by Ladonian Law, Act 1997:02, which says that “in commercial activities, the coats of arms, the flag or other official insignia of Ladonia may not be used in a trademark or other insignias for products or services without proper authorization.
 This includes any mark or text referring to the Ladonian State which might inadvertently (or intentionally without permission) give the commercial mark a sign of official endorsement.”

-The original arms of Ladonia were designed in 1996 and do not strictly adhere to established rules of heraldry.
+The original arms of Ladonia do not strictly adhere to established rules of heraldry.
 The motto is not required to appear on the official Lesser Arms and are often omitted for readability.
 The official Lesser Arms of Ladonia are officially blazoned:

 Sable, a dragon, vert.
 In 2, a heart, gules; in 3, a pomme, or.